ExpressLRS/Docs/docs/quick-start/webui.md

     ### Gyro Tab

-    This tab allows users to configure receivers with an _inertial measurement unit_ (IMU) / gyro to stabilize aircraft wihout a flight controller.
+    This tab allows users to configure receivers with an _inertial measurement unit_ (IMU) / gyro to stabilize aircraft without a flight controller.
 See [Gyro](../software/gyro.md) for more information.

     ### WiFi Tab